martinlaxenaire/curtainsjs/README.md

 <h2>Documentation</h2>

 <p>
     The library is split into classes modules.
-Most of them are used internally by but there are however a few classes meant to be used directly, exported in the `src/index.mjs` file.
+Most of them are used internally by the library but there are however a few classes meant to be used directly, exported in the [src/index.mjs](src/index.mjs) file.
 </p>

 <h3>Core</h3>